microsoft/CoreTemplateStudio/docs/templates.md

 Windows Template Studio and Web Template Studio both work as a shopping basket where a developer can choose one of the available Frameworks, one of the available projects Project Types, and then add the Pages and Features wanted for the target application.
 This leads to a complexity issue.
 Consider we have 3 frameworks (Fx) and 3 project types (Pj), then we will have 9 combinations, that is *Fx x Pj* app configurations.
 Now, consider we want to have 6 different types of Pages (P), all supported among the different app configurations, so we will need to maintain 9x6 = 54 pages, that is, *Fx x Pj x P* pages, with basically the same code.
 The same happens for Features (F), considering 6 types of features, we will have 9x6 = 54 features to maintain.

-Creating templates linearly is unmanageable, we would require to maintain Fx x Pj x (P + F) *[3 x 3 x (6 + 6) = 108]* different templates just to be able to combine all together under our preferences, but if the page types and/or features grow, then the number templates to maintain grow faster.
+Creating templates linearly is unmanageable, we would require to maintain Fx x Pj x (P + F) *[3 x 3 x (6 + 6) = 108]* different templates just to be able to combine all together under our preferences, but if the page types and/or features grow, then the number of templates to maintain grows faster.
 This is what we call **The MxN issue**.

 To avoid the MxN issue, we have designed the Templates as composable items, starting from the template definition from [dotnet Template Engine](https://github.com/dotnet/templating) and extending it to allow to define compositions and post-actions to reduce the template proliferation.
 The drawback is that the generation becomes more complex, but infinitely more maintainable in the long term.